Alumni

 Faculty Mentor: Dr. David Gowler (Religion, Oxford College)

-Research Topic:Spirituality and Social Change in Latin America.
+Research Title:Spirituality and Social Change in Latin America

 Olivia Odoffin